Guidebook/api-docs/source/v1/includes/_attendees.md

 The `Attendee` object defines the relationship between an individual and a given `Guide`.
 Fields such as `status` can not be manipulated via the Open API.
 Additionally we do not allow you to manipulate the profile information of the individual accounts.
 These are controlled by the end-user themselves.

-There are two fields we allow you to update - `revoked` and `import_id`.
+There are three fields we allow you to update - `revoked`, `email_opt_out`, and `import_id`.
 Updating the `revoked` field will toggle access to an invite-only guide.
 If you have a public guide, this field will have no effect.
 The `import_id `field acts as a link between the Attendee in Builder and the unique identifier of the related account in your system.
 In practice, this field should be populated during creation.
 However, if that is untenable, you can update that field at a later point in time via the Open API.

 <aside class="notice">
 Be very cautious with updating <code>import_ids</code>!
 If your integration requires the use of the `import_id` of an Attendee, please fill this field on creation.
 If this is not possible, please attempt to fill in the `import_id` ASAP.
 The Guidebook Mobile Clients will cache Attendee `id` and `import_id` information when an individual signs in and first accesses a guide.
 If you change the `import_id` via the Open API, you will still need to have the updated users logout and log back in to update their cached Ids.